 Relational databases are founded in relational algebra and deliver a highly efficient store that enforces data integrity in the database as opposed to in code.

-Comparative claims based on publicly available information as of Q1 2024.
+Comparative claims based on publicly available information as of September 2025.